Brief history of Belgrade Archdiocese

 In addition to pastoral work, father Tondini prepared for conclusion of a concordat between Serbia and the Holy See.
 However, the Austro-Hungarian Empire opposed this, since it wanted Serbia to depend on their empire ecclesiastically too.
 At the request of Austro-Hungaria, Tondini left Serbia.
 There were three parishes in the Kingdom of Serbia at the time: Belgrade, Niš and Kragujevac.
 The first church was built in 1887 in Niš.
 At that time, more than 5,000 Catholics lived in Belgrade, but there was only one chapel, and it was in a building of Austro-Hungarian mission.

 In 1914, Concordat was signed between the Kingdom of Serbia and the Holy See according to which Archdiocese of Belgrade was established.
 Suffragan Diocese of Skopje fell under jurisdiction of the Archdiocese.
 The first Archbishop, Rafael Rodić, took up his service in 1924.
-After Rafael Rodić, Belgrade archdiocese was led by Josip Ujčić (1936-1964), Gabriel Bukatko (1964-1980), Alojzije Turk (1980-1986), Franc Perko (1986-2001) and now it is led by current Archbishop Stanislav Hočevar, who was appointed as the Archbishop of Belgrade on 31 March 2001.
+After Rafael Rodić, Belgrade archdiocese was led by Josip Ujčić (1936-1964), Gabriel Bukatko (1964-1980), Alojzije Turk (1980-1986), Franc Perko (1986-2001), Stanislav Hočevar (2001-2022) and now it is led by current Archbishop Ladislav Nemet, who was appointed as the Archbishop of Belgrade on 5 November 2022.

 The area of today’s Archdiocese is about 50,000 km2 and it encompasses whole Serbia without Vojvodina and Sandžak, and has about 40,000 believers.

 Pope John Paul II formed the Metropolitanate of Belgrade in 1986, which includes Diocese of Zrenjanin and Subotica.